influxdata/docs-v2/content/kapacitor/v1/reference/cli/kapacitor/define-template.md

 pipeline of the template.

 {{% note %}}
-Updating a template will reload all associated tasks.
+Updating a template reloads all associated tasks.
 {{% /note %}}

 ## Usage